 You can help the Fire Department save lives and property by not parking in front of fire hydrants.
 Your vehicle should be at least 1 metre from the centre of the hydrant.

-8. Pay attention to curbs, corners and driveways.
+8. Pay attention to curbs, corners, driveways and fire hydrants.

-- At least 10 metres from a corner or intersection
+- 10 metres from a corner with or without a painted crosswalk

-- At least one metre from a private driveway or alley
+- One metre from a driveway or alley

-- At least one metre from the point where a fire hydrant intersects with a curb
+- One metre from the centre of a fire hydrant

 9. Respect parking time limits.

 Parking durations are often limited to a maximum amount of time as indicated on signs.